slippyex/chillwhales-tracker/README.md

 NFTs are then ranked based on their calculated rarity scores (S), with a higher score indicating a rarer NFT.
 The NFT with the highest rarity score is ranked first, and so on, with each NFT receiving a unique rank.

+### Ranking Disclaimer:

+As this is a generic approach to calculate rarities, you will use that information at your own risk.
+I will not be responsibility when you put all your salary into an NFT with a (potentially) high rank ... #NFA ... #DYOR

 ## Configuration

-Modify the config.js file to set parameters like chain endpoint, contract address, and polling intervals.
+Modify the config.ts file to set parameters like chain endpoint, contract address, and polling intervals.
 Dependencies

    * axios: For HTTP requests.